Our Team

 Aaron Lemma

 Aaron is a leader with a passion for the natural world, efficient systems, and communicating important concepts across generations, demographics, and continents.
-After completing the Alliance for Catholic Education at Saint Joseph’s University, Aaron has jumped into Water is Life Kenya ready to increase donor pools and develop key relationships, all to ensure this critical work of empowering indigenous communities in Kenya continues into the future.
+After completing the Alliance for Catholic Education at Saint Joseph’s University, Aaron jumped into Water is Life Kenya ready to increase donor pools and develop key relationships, all to ensure this critical work of empowering indigenous communities in Kenya continues into the future.

 Email: aaron@waterislifekenya.org